f5devcentral/f5-automation-labs/docs/class1/module1/lab4.rst

    |lab-4-6|

 #.
 Select :guilabel:`Send`.
 Review the JSON response :guilabel:`Body` and look for if DO has finished provisioning with `"message": "success"` or if it is still in progress with `"message": "processing"`.
 You may click :guilabel:`Send` to check the status until it has completed.
 You will also notice that the declaration of the box in its current state is returned with each request.
+This process may take 5-10 minutes

 Processing
    |lab-4-7|